Enabling Multi-Source Neural Machine Translation By Concatenating Source Sentences In Multiple Languages: Our Method

-Refer to Figure~\ref{msnmt} for an overview of our method which is as follows: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item For each target sentence concatenate the corresponding source sentences leading to a parallel corpus where the source sentence is a very long sentence that conveys the same meaning in multiple languages.
+Refer to Figure~\ref{msnmt} for an overview of our method which is as follows: For each target sentence \textbf{concatenate the corresponding source sentences} leading to a parallel corpus where the source sentence is a very long sentence that conveys the same meaning in multiple languages.
 An example line in such a corpus would be: source: ``Hello Bonjour Namaskar Kamusta Hallo" and target:``konnichiwa".
-The 5 source languages here are English, French, Marathi, Filipino and Luuxembourgish whereas the target language is Japanese.
+The 5 source languages here are English, French, Marathi, Filipino and Luxembourgish whereas the target language is Japanese.
 In this example each source sentence is a word conveying ``Hello" in different languages.
-We romanize the Marathi and Japanese words for readability. \item Apply word segmentation to the source and target sentences, Byte Pair Encoding (BPE)\footnote{The BPE model is learned only on the training set.} \cite{DBLP:journals/corr/SennrichHB15a} in our case, to overcome data sparsity and eliminate the unknown word rate. \item Use the training corpus to learn an NMT model using any off the shelf NMT toolkit. \end{itemize}
+Note that there are \textbf{no delimiters between the individual source sentences} since we expect the NMT system will figure out the sentence boundaries by itself.
+We romanize the Marathi and Japanese words for readability.
+Optionally, one can perform additional processing, like Byte Pair Encoding (BPE), to overcome data sparsity and eliminate the unknown word rate.
+Use the training corpus to learn an NMT model using any off the shelf NMT toolkit.
+The order of the sentences belonging to different languages is kept the same in the training, development and test sets.